kokkos/kokkos.github.io/content/blog/openssf_passing_badge.md

 reflects our ongoing commitment to maintaining high standards for security, quality, and overall project health.

+This achievement comes a year after Kokkos joined the High Performance Software Foundation (HPSF), and our efforts to improve the project have been aligned with the foundation's goals of fostering sustainable and high-quality high-performance computing software.

 The [OpenSSF Best Practices badge](https://www.bestpractices.dev/en) is a rigorous assessment that evaluates projects across a wide range of criteria,
 including: